-If a written request is received by the Office of Business Services and the Office of the Registrar by the add/drop deadline for the fall and spring semesters, the advance Deposit will be forfeited and the student will be charged a daily rate up to the date of withdrawal.
-The daily rate will be based on students' current room charge.
+If a written request is received by the Office of Business Services and the Office of the Registrar by the add/drop deadline for the fall and spring semesters, the advance deposit will be forfeited and the student will be charged a daily rate up to the date of withdrawal.
+The daily rate will be based on students' current room charges.

 No adjustment will be made for a request or withdrawal after the add/drop period.